 Newborns are susceptible to various eye problems and eye infections that may require prompt medical attention.
 This is the reason why vision screenings for children are particularly important.
 As a parent, you do not want to react when it is already too late.

 During a regular vision screening the physician or pediatrician can detect potential and existing eye problems in newborns early.
-And therefore prevent long-term visual impairment by referring your baby to an ophthalmologist on time.
+And therefore prevent long-term visual impairment by referring your baby to a pediatric ophthalmologist on time.

 Learn more about how to properly take care of your, your family's, and your children's vision and recognize eye conditions and infections in the Ophthalmology24 blog.